-- Click on the + or — buttons on the left in the header bar to zoom in resp. out of graph.
+- Click on the + or — buttons on the left in the header bar to zoom in or out of the graph.

 - Click on probe and group nodes to show the respective dependencies.

-- Click on device or sensor nodes to open the respective overview tab.
+- Click on device or sensor nodes to open the corresponding overview tab.

-- Click on the + resp. — boxes to expand resp. collapse probe and group nodes.
+- Click on the + or — boxes to expand or collapse probe and group nodes.

 - Numbers in parentheses indicate how many child nodes of an object are shown.

-- The Highlight Connection buttons right to sensors will show the corresponding dependency line and parent and dependent objects in bold.
+- The Highlight Connection buttons to the right of sensors show the corresponding dependency line and parent and dependent objects in bold.